mongoose4791/gog-receipts/README.md

 3. Install the browser used by Puppeteer

-   This project uses Puppeteer for automating receipt downloads.
-Install the managed Chrome binary once using the provided script:
+   This project uses Puppeteer with Firefox for automating receipt downloads.
+Install the managed Firefox binary once using the provided script:

    ```sh
    npm run browser:install